mia-platform/documentation/docs/release_notes/platform_5-7-0_releasenotes.md

 ## New capabilities

-* **Cronjobs**
+* **Create and Manage Cronjobs**
-  This new feature enables you to create a new CronJob, which lifecycle can be completely managed through the different areas of DevOps Console.
+  This new section of Design area enables you to create from DevOps Console a new CronJob, a scheduled Job that will be executed periodically on a given schedule, and to manage it.
+[Here](https://docs.mia-platform.eu/development_suite/api-console/api-design/jobs-cronjob/) you can find more details about this new capability.

 ## New features